learn-co-students/ds-0618-lecture-notes/week-2/1-collaborating-objects/README.md

   What do we have access to if we do that?
 Why?

 3. Note that we have an airline class and a flight class.
 Describe the relationship between airlines and flights.
+  Flight belongs to an airline
+  an Airline has many flights
+  One to many relationship
+  Airline -> many flights

 4. Build out the following
   (To do the following, look up class methods and class attributes in Python)
   - Airline.all()